Giritharan26/Inventory-Management-System-JSON/README.md

 -----
 ### Who am I?

-My name is Giritharan and I'm a graduated student at TCE.
+My name is Giritharan and I'm a undergraduated student at TCE.
 I'm currently working on Python for ML/AI Intern at Elite Techno Groups and I'm passionate about coding and learn new technologies.

 -----